Thank you to all who participated in the 2016 Senior Olympic Festival

 City of Tucson Parks and Recreation seeks public input on five-year Master Plan

 “Recreation and leisure opportunities are fundamental to a community’s quality of life,” said Fred Gray, Director of Tucson Parks and Recreation.
-“We want to hear from residents about the types of programs, facilities and services they want the department to offer.”
+“We wanted to hear from residents about the types of programs, facilities and services they want the department to offer.”

 Questionnaires and a survey also are being developed to measure the usage and level of satisfaction with current facilities and programs, and to identify additional recreation and leisure needs.